ghc-proposals/ghc-proposals/proposals/0000-deprecated-entities.rst

 1) What specifier should be used for data constructors?
 `Initial feature request <https://ghc.haskell.org/trac/ghc/ticket/3427>`_ suggested to use `constructor` but using `specifiers from disambiguation in export list proposal <https://ghc.haskell.org/trac/ghc/wiki/Design/TypeNaming>`_ seems better since it does not require new keywords to be introduced.
-Another disadvantage of using `constructor` is is that it is quite a widely used identifier which is bad for bakward compatibility (for example, `hsc2hs uses it <https://github.com/haskell/hsc2hs/blob/master/CrossCodegen.hs#L470>`_ )
+Another disadvantage of using `constructor` is that it is quite a widely used identifier which is bad for backward compatibility (for example, `hsc2hs uses it <https://github.com/haskell/hsc2hs/blob/master/CrossCodegen.hs#L470>`_ )

 Implementation Plan